alimranakandaGit/pump-selection-tool/README.md

-# Pump Selection Tool for MELMARTBD
+# Automated Pump Selection App

 A robust and intuitive web-based application designed to assist users in effortlessly selecting the ideal pump for their specific needs.
-Whether for residential, industrial, or commercial purposes, this tool provides accurate and reliable pump recommendations.
+This tool provides accurate and reliable pump recommendations for residential, industrial, or commercial purposes.

 **Live Project:** [melmartbd.com/pump-selection](https://melmartbd.com/pump-selection)